 Business intelligence software is a strong foundation for building a dynamic pricing strategy.
 However, these programs only adjust prices based on one variable and are reactive to their environment.
 What if it were possible to proactively predict a spike in demand and adjust prices accordingly before the tee sheet fills up?
 That’s where the human touch comes in.

 Research tells us that more than 25 variables can affect the value of a tee time.
 Weather, historical patterns, events in the area, and even tournaments at competing golf courses can cause changes in demand.
 It takes analysis done by managed services to truly capture these shifts in value.

-Managed services will take a look at your utilization metrics to get a handle on when the season is high and low or what times are statistically most and least popular.
+- Managed services will take a look at your utilization metrics to get a handle on when the season is high and low or what times are statistically most and least popular.

 We’ve heard stories from golf operators who turned to dynamic pricing consultants to analyze their data and discovered that they could increase revenue at their golf course when a major sporting event came to town or a seasonal tourist attraction was drawing more potential round bookings into the area.

 What are the benefits of dynamic pricing over variable pricing?

 Given that static pricing is rare at golf courses these days, most course operators will be more interested in comparing variable vs dynamic pricing.
 So let’s break down the benefits of dynamic pricing over variable pricing for both golfers and golf courses.

 Benefits of dynamic pricing for golfers